Ivan Illich on deschooling, conviviality, and systems. Possibilities for education and social change

 Many students, especially those who are poor, intuitively know what the schools do for them.
 They school them to confuse process and substance.
 Once these become blurred, a new logic is assumed: the more treatment there is, the better are the results; or, escalation leads to success.
 The pupil is thereby “schooled” to confuse teaching with learning, grade advancement with education, a diploma with competence, and fluency with the ability to say something new.
 His imagination is “schooled” to accept service in place of value.
 Medical treatment is mistaken for health care, social work for the improvement of community life, police protection for safety, military poise for national security, the rat race for productive work.
 Health, learning, dignity, independence, and creative endeavour are defined as little more than the performance of the institutions which claim to serve these ends, and their improvement is made to depend on allocating more resources to the management of hospitals, schools, and other agencies in question.
 Ivan Illich Deschooling Society (1973: 9)

 As Ian Lister commented in his introduction to After Deschooling, What?
-(Illich 1976: 6), the central, coherent feature of Ivan Illich’s work on deschooling is a critique of institutions and professionals – and the way in which they contribute to dehumanization. ‘[I]nstitutions create the needs and control their satisfaction, and, by so doing, turn the human being and her or his creativity into objects’ (Finger and Asún 2001: 10).
-Ivan Illich’s anti-institutional argument can be said to have four aspects (op. cit.):
+(Illich 1976: 6), a central, coherent feature of Ivan Illich’s work on deschooling is a critique of institutions and professionals – and the way they contribute to dehumanization. ‘[I]nstitutions create the needs and control their satisfaction, and, by so doing, turn the human being and her or his creativity into objects’ (Finger and Asún 2001: 10).
+Ivan Illich’s argument can be said to have four aspects (op. cit.):

 Experts and an expert culture always call for more experts.
 Experts also have a tendency to cartelize themselves by creating ‘institutional barricades’ – for example proclaiming themselves gatekeepers, as well as self-selecting themselves.
 Finally, experts control knowledge production, as they decide what valid and legitimate knowledge is, and how its acquisition is sanctioned.